spitfire8790/learn2code/Phase-0-Absolute-Beginnings/Core-Syntax-Overview.md

 ## JavaScript: Core Syntax & Operators

+JavaScript is the programming language that brings interactivity to web pages.
+Understanding its operators and syntax is fundamental to building any web application.
+This section covers the essential operators you'll use every day as a developer.

 ### Assignment & Comparison Operators

+Assignment operators are how we store and update values in variables.
+Comparison operators help us make decisions in our code by comparing values.

 | Symbol | Name               | Example    | What it does                            | When/Why to use                             |
 | ------ | ------------------ | ---------- | --------------------------------------- | ------------------------------------------- |